Yukawa potential: History

 Heisenberg's idea of an exchange interaction (rather than a Coulombic force) between particles inside the nucleus led Fermi to formulate his ideas on beta-decay in 1934.
-Fermi's neutron-proton interaction was not based on the "migration" of neutron and protons between each other.
+Fermi's neutron-proton interaction was not based on the "migration" of neutrons and protons between each other.
 Instead, Fermi proposed the emission and absorption of two light particles: the neutrino and electron, rather than just the electron (as in Heisenberg's theory).
 While Fermi's interaction solved the issue of the conservation of linear and angular momentum, Soviet physicists Igor Tamm and Dmitri Ivanenko demonstrated that the force associated with the neutrino and electron emission was not strong enough to bind the protons and neutrons in the nucleus.

 In his February 1935 paper, Hideki Yukawa combines both the idea of Heisenberg's short-range force interaction and Fermi's idea of an exchange particle in order to fix the issue of the neutron-proton interaction.
 He deduced a potential which includes an exponential decay term ($e^{-\alpha mr}$) and an electromagnetic term ($1/r$).
 In analogy to quantum field theory, Yukawa knew that the potential and its corresponding field must be a result of an exchange particle.
-In the case of QED, this exchange particle was a photon of 0 mass.
+In the case of quantum electrodynamics, this exchange particle was a photon of 0 mass.
 In Yukawa's case, the exchange particle had some mass, which was related to the range of interaction (given by $\tfrac{1}{\alpha m}$).
 Since the range of the nuclear force was known, Yukawa used his equation to predict the mass of the mediating particle as about 200 times the mass of the electron.
 Physicists called this particle the "meson," as its mass was in the middle of the proton and electron.
 Yukawa's meson was found in 1947, and came to be known as the pion.